thestandardmodelofromagna/coding-challenge-399/README.md

 6. The list of word { geographically, eavesdropper, woodworker, oxymorons } contains 4 words.
 Each word in the list has both a different number of letters, and a different letter sum.
 The list is sorted both in descending order of word length, and ascending order of letter sum.
 What's the longest such list you can find?

 (This challenge is a repost of Challenge #52 [easy], originally posted by u/rya11111 in May 2012.)

+## Contributions

+The challenge score update script support only CSharp code base.
+If you want to support another language, let me know it.